jbethancourt/aws-serverless-microservices/README.md

     ```
     $ curl -X POST -d "{\"operation\":\"create\",\"tableName\":\"lambda-apigateway\",\"payload\":{\"Item\":{\"id\":\"1\",\"name\":\"Bob\"}}}" https://$API.execute-api.$REGION.amazonaws.com/prod/DynamoDBManager
     ```
-3. To validate that the item is indeed inserted into the DynamoDB table, go to the Dynamo console, select "lambda-apigateway" table, select "Items" tab and the newly inserted item should be displayed.
+3. To validate that the item is indeed inserted into the DynamoDB table, go to the Dynamo console, select "lambda-apigateway" table, select the "Explorer Items" option and the newly inserted item should be displayed.

 ![Dynamo Item](./images/dynamo-item.jpg)